BeanstalkFarms/Agronomics-Handbook/misc/faq.md

 ### Who calls the `sunrise()` function?

-If you call the `sunrise()` function, MEV bots will front run your transaction by calling the function themselves as they can determine that they will get the Beans instead of you.
+In theory, anyone is able to call the `sunrise()` function.
+In practice, MEV bots will front run your transaction by calling the function themselves as they can determine that they will get the Beans instead of you.
 As there are a number of bots playing the Sunrise game, the chances of getting a successful `sunrise()` call from clicking the Sunrise button on the UI are essentially zero.

 ### Where can I call functions directly on Beanstalk?